TEACHER RESOURCES

 CURRICULUM

 Unite Environmental Camp is a unique partnership with schools and teachers to educate students with an interactive outdoor experience.
-Outdoor field studies are being developed by a team of local educators and specialists.
+Outdoor field studies have been developed by a team of local educators and specialists.
 Objectives include meeting next-generation science standards and providing preparation and follow-up resources to make the most of the field studies.

 PROGRAM OVERVIEW FOR ADMINISTRATORS AND TEACHERS